Optimistic zkEVM

 The Cost of ZK-Rollup

 Currently, projects such as zkSync and Polygon zkEVM have launched on the mainnet, showing that generating and verifying ZK-proofs is no longer the most pressing issue.
 However, these ZK-proofs still face cost and efficiency constraints.
-For instance, the average transaction cost on zkSync Era ranges from 0.51toashighas0.51 to as high as 310, depending on L1 gas fees.
+For instance, the average transaction cost on zkSync Era ranges from 310, depending on L1 gas fees.
 This is significantly more expensive than the transaction costs of optimistic rollup projects like Arbitrum and Optimism.
 In contrast, with RVP, the high cost is avoided during normal network operation by only compressing transaction data using ZK-proofs when challenged.
 Normal operation incurs minimal costs, maintaining efficiency and affordability.

 Block Finalization Time in ZK-Rollups